 Hike along the leafy 10-mile Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake, which skirts along shimmering waters and has picturesque views of Austin’s skyline.
 Snap a selfie with the memorial statue of Austin music legend Stevie Ray Vaughan, stationed along the route at Auditorium Shores.

 Just 30 miles west of Austin, hike through a Texas Hill Country landscape of limestone cliffs and stone river beds along the Pedernales River at Pedernales Falls State Park.
-Follow Juniper Ridge Trail, which wends through a shaded mesquite forest and leads to the park’s rushing Pedernales Falls.
-Advanced reservations encouraged, as park regularly reaches capacity and closes to those without permits.
+Follow Juniper Ridge Trail, which winds through a shaded mesquite forest and leads to the park’s rushing Pedernales Falls.
+Advanced reservations are encouraged, as the park regularly reaches capacity and closes to those without permits.

 Make the trek up the Lake Austin/360 Bridge Overlook Trail for spectacular views of Austin's Pennybacker Bridge, Lake Austin and the surrounding Texas Hill Country.
 Don't miss the view from the top at sunset—a marvelous spectacle while golden hour illuminates the area and reflects off Lake Austin's glassy waters.